High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Conclusions

 \section{Conclusions}

-The work performed for this report created a CEP model and data workflow for Puerto Rico.
-This tool was used for some initial analysis and can be continued to be used as a modeling support tool for decision makers looking to improve Puerto Rico's power grid infrastructure.
-This tool differs from previous work in three important features: 1) the power system model is a nodal model with high spatial and temporal resolution 2) it includes high-resolution modeling of the operational details of thermal generators, including system-wide constraints on fuel supply, and 3) it is a stochastic model.
+This paper presents a CEP model and data workflow for analysis of Puerto Rico's power grid.
+The corresponding software tool that was developed as part of this work was used to analyze expansion decisions across a range of contexts and can continue to be used as a modeling support tool for decision makers looking to improve Puerto Rico's power grid infrastructure.
+This tool and resulting analysis differs from previous capacity expansion work on the PR system in three important ways: (1) Our CEP model is nodal with high spatial and temporal resolution; (2) it includes high-resolution modeling of the operational details of thermal generators, including unit commitment and regional constraints on fuel supply; and (3) it captures weather variance through numerous representative day samples.

-Based on analysis over a range of planning scenarios, we find that an optimal investment portfolio will include at least 1.5 GW of new CC (H-class) units, in addition to already planned new thermal units.
-These new thermal units are needed to replace unreliable existing thermal units.
-Preliminary results suggest that this CC investment greatly reduces the involuntary disconnection of consumers, i.e., load shedding, to near zero, excluding other details like distribution and transmission outages that are not captured in this analysis.
+Across the planning scenarios examined, least-cost portfolios that maintain modeled bulk-system reliability consistently include roughly 1.5 GW or more of new H-class combined cycle capacity, in addition to planned projects.
+In the model, these units primarily replace unreliable existing thermal capacity.
+Preliminary results suggest that this CC investment restores a robust reserve margin and enables consumer demand to be met with low-cost, flexible generation.

 A direct assessment of the impact of an RPS policy was not part of the study.
-However, it was found that only allowing the construction of new renewable generation investments increases investment and operational costs up to 14\%\footnote{ This 14\% cost increase is with the 20\% increased load future scenario; penalty-based costs like reserve shortfall are not included in these numbers. }.
-In the case where the future fleet is composed of 100\% renewable sources, the cost increase was much higher at 71\% for the projected future load scenario.
+However, in this study, we found that restricting new builds to renewable generation and storage increased the combined investment and operational costs up to 14\%\footnote{ This 14\% cost increase corresponds to the 20\% increased load future scenario; penalty-based costs like reserve shortfall are not included in these numbers. } relative to cases that allowed new thermal capacity.
+In the case where the future fleet is restricted to renewable-only sources, the cost increase was much higher at 71\% for the projected future load scenario.
 These numbers may increase if additional BESS capacity is found to be necessary to provide system stability support upon further analysis.

-Results also suggest that if construction of thermal units is unconstrained, the scale of currently planned BESS deployment may be unnecessary.
-It is important however to recall that this study may not capture all the value provided by BESS since stability and contingency analysis were not conducted here.
+Our results also suggest that the planned BESS deployment may not be cost-minimizing when new thermal construction is available.
+However, it is important to recall that this study may not capture all the value provided by BESS since stability and contingency analysis were not conducted.